Porophyllum punctatum

 Porophyllum punctatum is a species of flowering plant belonging to the Aster/Composite/Sunflower family, the Asteraceae.

 Description

 Porophyllum punctatum is a much-branched, hairless, perennial shrub with tremendous size variation, sometimes as tall as 4m (~13 feet).
 On the stems its leaves usually arise opposite one another.
-Their blades are up to 3cm long (~11/5 inches) and 2.4cm wide (~1 inch), with petioles up to 1.2cm long (~½ inch).
+Their blades are up to 3 cm long (~11/5 inch) and 2.4 cm wide (~1 inch), with petioles up to 1.2 cm long (~½ inch).
 Blades are variable in shape and usually along margins bear 2-7 oil-bearing glands on each side, with one terminal gland at the sharp to rounded leaf tip.
 Sometimes glands also are scattered across the blade surface.